 How much sugar can we eat a day?

-Moreover, cutting down sugar is pretty difficult because sugar interferes with the reward system of the brain, affecting eating behavior.
-In other words, sugar causes overeating.
-Also, excessive sugar causes weight gain because it prevents leptin production.
+But, cutting down sugar is difficult because sugar interferes with the reward system of the brain, affecting eating behavior.
+In addition, too much sugar causes weight gain because it prevents leptin production.
 This hormone helps regulate energy balance by inhibiting hunger.

 Certainly, eating reasonable amounts of fruits like ripe bananas isn’t bad for your health.
-Cutting down extra sugar from sodas, sweets, and processed foods should be your priority.
+Cutting down added sugar from sodas, sweets, and processed foods should be your priority.

-Banana is one of the most widely consumed fruits worldwide.
+Banana has 12.2 grams of sugar per 100g.
 A banana has between 100 and 135 calories, depending on the size and the ripeness stage.

-Most calories of banana come from sugars.
-Unripe (or green) bananas have the lowest concentration of sugars.
-They contain only 12g of sugars per 100g.
-A medium, unripe banana contains about 14g of sugars, while a large, unripe banana contains up to 19g of sugars.
+Unripe (green) bananas have the lowest concentration of sugars.
+They contain only 12 grams of sugars per 100g.
+A medium, unripe banana contains about 14 grams of sugars, while a large, unripe banana contains up to 19 grams of sugars.

-Ripe and especially, overripe bananas have a much higher sugar content, though.
+Ripe and especially, overripe bananas have a much higher sugar content than green bananas, though.
 During the ripening process, starch is converted to sugar, causing a softer texture and sweeter taste.
-Overripe bananas contain much less starch than unripe bananas.
+Overripe bananas contain less starch than unripe bananas.
 The fiber content is decreased as well.

 What’s the sugar content of dehydrated bananas?

-Banana sugars consist of fructose, glucose, and sucrose.
-Banana contains equal amounts (about 40% each) of glucose and fructose at all ripeness levels.
-The rest 20% of the sugar content is sucrose.
+Banana sugar consist of fructose, glucose, and sucrose.
+Banana contains equal amounts (40%) of glucose and fructose at all ripeness levels.
+The rest 20% is sucrose.

 As bananas ripen, starch breaks down into sucrose.
 Then, sucrose is further broken down into glucose and fructose.

-Growth conditions, point of origin, ripening conditions, and post-harvest storage and treatment may affect the sugar content of a banana, though.
+Growth conditions, point of origin, ripening conditions, as well as post-harvest storage and treatment may affect the sugar content of a banana, though.